quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## Timer-based Detection

-Timer-based loss detection implements a handshake retransmission timer that is optimized for QUIC as well as the spirit of TCP's Tail Loss Probe and Retransmission Timeout mechanisms.
+Timer-based loss detection recovers from losses that cannot be handled by ack-based loss detection.
+It uses a single timer which switches between a handshake retransmission timer, a Tail Loss Probe timer and Retransmission Timeout mechanisms.

 ### Crypto Handshake Timeout